CaptinScraps/AnimeSite/Research.md

-This is my own opinion I stand by it if you want to debate it then as the great youtubers say "Fuck You, Fight Me"
+This is my own opinion I stand by it if you want to debate it then as the great Anime Man and Mothers Basement says "Fuck You, Fight Me"